Southwest Minnesota State University

 - The world’s first bachelor’s degree in culinology, approved by the Research Chefs Association.

-- A full complement of ag programs, including agricultural education, agribusiness management, agricultural solutions, agronomy and agriculture (2+2 program).
+- A full complement of ag programs, including agricultural education, agribusiness management, agricultural solutions, agronomy and agriculture, a 2+2 program with seamless credit transfer oppoortunities.

-- SMSU graduates get jobs: Ninety-six percent of our recent grads are employed; 10 percent continue their education following graduation.
+- SMSU graduates get jobs: Ninety-nine percent of our recent grads are employed; 10 percent continue their education following graduation.

 - SMSU has been honored for both its affordability and its educational return on investment; parents and students appreciate SMSU's bang for the buck.